-The Star of several movies as either itself or an actual Chinese city.
-The district is a wonderful place to explore, to check out the many junk shops, Chinese apothecary, restaurants, jewelry, and electronics shops, Temples and Asian grocery markets.
+The Star of several movies, as either its actual self or as a fictional Chinese city.
+The district is a wonderful place to explore, to check out the many junk shops, Chinese apothecaries, restaurants, jewelry, and electronics shops, Temples, and Asian grocery markets.
 It is a wonderful place to explore and take in the sights, sounds, and smells of the area.

 The district is the founder of the Fortune cookie and the Western interpretation of Dim Sum.
 While we heartily encourage you to sample some cuisine when visiting that is technically a cost, but again, we all have to eat and you can bag some real bargain eats in the enclave.

 If you can time your visit to one of the Lunar Festivals, such as the Chinese New Year, or the Autumn Moon Festival you are in for a really special treat!

 Check out our full San Francisco Chinatown Guide here

 7 – The Hills